 There is no legal requirement for off-duty officers to take law enforcement action.
 However, should officers decide to intervene, they must evaluate whether the action is necessary or desirable, and should take into consideration the following:

-- (a) The tactical disadvantage of being alone and the fact there may be multiple or hidden suspects. - (b) The inability to communicate with responding units. - (c) The lack of equipment, such as handcuffs, OC or baton.
+- (a) The tactical disadvantage of being alone and the fact there may be multiple or hidden suspects. - (b) The inability to communicate with responding units.

 Off-Duty Law Enforcement Actions